Four rebel MPs given Labour whip back

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Richard Burgon, Ian Byrne, Imran Hussain and Rebecca Long-Bailey were among seven Labour MPs who were suspended from the parliamentary party in July for backing an SNP-led amendment to scrap the cap.
+Richard Burgon, Ian Byrne, Imran Hussain and Rebecca Long-Bailey were suspended from the party in July for backing an SNP-led amendment to scrap the policy.

-It is understood that the whip remains suspended for the other three MPs, but it will be reviewed again in the future.
+However, three other MPs who also lost the whip following the vote – former shadow chancellor John McDonnell, Apsana Begum and Zarah Sultana – will remain as Independents and have their position reviewed again in future.

-They are former shadow chancellor and Hayes and Harlington MP John McDonnell, Poplar and Limehouse MP Apsna Begum, and Coventry South MP Zarah Sultana.
-They will remain sitting as Independents.
+Poplar and Limehouse MP Ms Begum, and Coventry South MP Ms Sultana said they had learnt the whip would not be restored for them from news reports.

 The House of Commons voted 363 to 103, majority 260, to reject the amendment tabled in the name of SNP Westminster leader Stephen Flynn.